In this blog post, we’ll look at some of the best visual feedback tools out there and how they compare against one another.

 Mopinion allows your users to directly click on a problematic element.
 This removes some of the guesswork that comes with collecting feedback on a website design.

 - Data-rich reports for every form (browser, URL…)

 - On-page contextual surveys (”did you find the information you were looking for?”)

-They also come with their own set of integrations, including Slack, Google Analytics, and Jira.
+They also come with their own set of integrations, including Slack, Google Analytics, WordPress, and Jira.

-Mopinion is a great tool for digital marketers and product managers alike to collect feedback from website visitors.
+Mopinion is a great interactive tool for digital marketers and product managers alike to collect user feedback on live websites.